How To Choose The Best Microphone For Your Voice Recording?

 This one falls on a slightly more expensive side, but in our experience, it is the best microphone we’ve ever used.
 Over the years, it has helped us create several amazing voices!

 Sennheiser SC260/230 is a heavy-duty microphone, designed for busy and demanding call centres.
 We used this microphone at a busy expo in 2019 and the results were fantastic, despite the surrounding crowd and noise!

 Note: There is no need to buy the CTRL or II sub models.

-Similar results to those of Sennheiser SC260/30 can be achieved with a cheaper Sennheiser microphone, the PC-8.
+Similar results to Sennheiser SC260/30 can be achieved with a cheaper Sennheiser microphone, the PC-8.

-We recommend to stick to the business line, and stay away from gaming series.
+We recommend sticking to the business line and staying away from the gaming series.

 1. Microphones that are far from your mouth

 3. Analog microphones